vebbis321/thel.foo/content/posts/validation/index.md

 // rather than the exact steps it should take to get there.
 ```

-Now the code won't compile because the two last uses string methods that doesn't exist, so let's create them:
+Now the code won't compile because `hasNumbers` and `hasSpecialChars` uses string methods that doesn't exist, so let's create them:

 ```swift
 // String + Extensions